elit-software/login-screen/README.md

 For the iOS/macOS application:
 * OSX 10.10.5 or higher
-* Xcode 7.3 or higher (download it from app store)
+* Xcode 7.3.1 or higher
+* Swift 2.2 toolchain

 For the command-line Swift application:
 * OSX 10.10.5 or higher OR Ubuntu 15.10 or 14.04